aredn/documentation/arednHow-toGuides/supernodes.rst

     config supernode
 	    option enable '1'

-If somehow you do not see these lines, please start this process again from the beginning and make sure to follow every step in the sequence.
+If you do not see these lines, please start this process again from the beginning and make sure to follow every step in the sequence.

 Things to Avoid
   Here are several things **NOT** to do when configuring your Supernode.

-  - Your Supernode must **not** use any Cross-links (Xlinks) to other nodes
+  - Your Supernode must **not** use any Cross-links (Xlinks) to other nodes.
-  - Your Supernode must **not** have tunnel links to any non-Supernode devices
+  - Your Supernode must **not** have tunnel links to any non-Supernode devices.
-  - Your Supernode must **not** have its *Mesh RF* interface ``enabled`` -- *Mesh RF* must be ``disabled`` as noted above
+  - Your Supernode must **not** have its *Mesh RF* interface ``enabled`.` *Mesh RF* must be ``disabled`` as noted above.

 Before proceeding, make sure all the previous steps have been completed successfully.
 Now you should be able to connect to another Supernode using a tunnel.
 The easiest way to do this is to ask another Supernode owner for a set of tunnel client credentials.
 Your node can use either a client or server tunnel link.
-Supernode tunnels use port ``5526`` rather than the usual tunnel port of ``5525``.
-Supernode owners can be identified from the `Supernode Network Map <https://arednmap.xojs.org>`_
+Supernode owners can be identified from the `Supernode Network Map <https://worldmap.arednmesh.org/>`_